The Red Rider - the tale of the other rider, the first son of Selena. Dark; mirror storyline avec missing pieces. MxN.

 Then, without prelude, she returned, stealing into the castle by her swain's absence.
 But she could not have been more different.
 My once, loving and carefree mother seemed burdened by more than the other child she had borne far away.

 Before I could properly accustom myself to her appearance, she was gone.
 This time, forever.
-The magicians swore they had tried everything while ironically, her two paramours, battling each other for namely her, had decided fate, too.
+The magicians swore they had tried everything while ironically, her two paramours, battling each other, namely for her, had decided fate, too.
 If she and Morzan were a match realized in the stars, nothing stood between them now.

 Upon her return, she had seen to me, but the sight of my face only made her weep and grieve.
-Clearly, I reminded her of the love she had lost.
+Clearly, I reminded her of all she had lost.
 And that the fate of her second child was left to the gods.
 Or was it the sad fact that my fate was sealed and she could not save me that devastated her?

 As the son of a Forsworn, that too, the violent and twisted Morzan; within arm's swing of Galbatorix; against the backdrop of a revolution and uprising between the Riders and the chaos rendered by their enemies—how could I have avoided my future?